Max Otte: Investment funds

 In 2003, he founded the Institut für Vermögensentwicklung (IFVE) as a limited liability company.
 A stock corporation established in Switzerland in the meantime has since been deleted.

 Otte first became active as a fund advisor in October 2005 for a fund launched by Banque SCS Alliance in Luxembourg, the Pléiade Actions "Privatinvestor."
-He recommended this in 2006 in the book Der Crash kommt as a "fund for the crisis," but discontinued his advisory work for this fund at the height of the financial crisis in October 2008.[32]
+He recommended this in 2006 in the book Der Crash kommt as a "fund for the crisis," but discontinued his advisory work for this fund in October 2008 during the 2008 financial crisis.
 In March 2008, the investment fund PI Global Value Fund was launched in Liechtenstein, which according to Otte's statements invested according to his strategy.
 This second fund received marketing authorization for Germany, Austria, and Switzerland in 2011.
-This was followed in July 2013 by the Max Otte Vermögensbildungsfonds AMI, launched by Ampega Investment, a fund exclusively for German investors, as Otte said he could no longer advise PI Global Value personally, but only through his Swiss "Privatinvestor" management company, due to his residence in Cologne and the tightened legal situation since the financial crisis.
+This was followed in July 2013 by the Max Otte Vermögensbildungsfonds AMI, launched by Ampega Investment, a fund exclusively for German investors, as Otte said he could no longer advise PI Global Value personally, but only through his Swiss "Privatinvestor" management company, due to his residence in Cologne and the tightened legal situation since the 2008 financial crisis.
 At the end of 2016, Otte initiated a hedge fund for professional investors.
 The fund was launched in March 2008.

 In November 2009, he was voted "Money Manager of the Year" by the readers of the stock market journal Börse Online, winning 10,000 votes from a total of 24,000.
 In the same month, he confirmed that the value of (European) stocks were not yet too expensive.
 He defended his title as "Money Manager of the Year" in 2010 and obtained more than half of the votes, competing against 10 other money managers.

 The PI Global Value fund (WKN: A0NE9G), launched in March 2008, "is among the top ten to 15 percent."
 However, the sale of gold mining stocks in 2015 was "simply wrong."
 According to a report by Börse Online, the "accusation of continuous underperformance" of the funds initiated by Otte is also unjustified.
 The PI Global Value fund had beaten the DAX, EURO STOXX 50 as well as the MSCI World over its entire term until the end of 2016.
 During this period, the fund had recorded an increase in value of 87.43 percent, which corresponded to an annual return of 7.46 percent.

 In November 2017, it was revealed that Otte had moved the management of his funds from Switzerland to Germany.
 To do so, he had received a license from the German Federal Financial Supervisory Authority (BaFin).
 In 2020, this was extended to a portfolio management license.

 In July 2021, the fund was changed from Max Otte Vermögensbildungsfonds to PI Vermögensbildungsfonds (DE000A1J3AM3).
 The fund is managed by Bayerische Vermögen AG in Traunstein.